ig-emediplan/specification/chtransmissionformat/README.md

-After the prefix `CHMED23` follows the `SubVersion` which is not relevant for the parsing of ChTransmissionFormat but should be stored for further processing of the extracted JSON data.
+After the prefix `CHMED23` follows the `SubVersion` which is not relevant for the parsing of ChTransmissionFormat but is relevant for further processing of the extracted JSON data.
 After the `SubVersion` follows a dot (`.`) to delimit the header from the content.
 Optionally, `ChunkMetaData` can follow, which is delimited by a dot again.